 The true latin name for this plant is Ficus elastica, however the traditional early versions have generally been replaced by more modern cultivars and closely related varieties.
 For this reason you might find the plant labeled as Ficus robusta (which as the name suggests is much more robust and hardy), other highlights include the compact Decora, and the almost black leaved Black Prince.

 You may also come across some of the variegated types, these are harder to come by because they are trickier to keep looking great in homes, however look out for Doescheri which has pink and purple flushes in the leaves.
 The most common variegated type is pictured here.
 Resembling army khaki.

-Grow away from continuous direct sunlight, instead give them a well lit spot with some indirect sun if possible.
+Grow away from continuous direct sunlight, instead give your Rubber Plant a well lit spot with some indirect sun if possible.
 With the all green types you will get away some shade, but too much and the plant will become lanky and spindly.
 If you have a variegated type you have to provide the first requirement.
 If you opt for shade you will lose the markings.

-You should not let the plant sit in water, so after 30 minutes if there is still water remaining in the drip tray, pour it away.
+You should not let a Rubber Plant sit in water, so after 30 minutes if there is still water remaining in the drip tray, pour it away.
 In Winter scale back to keeping the soil just moist.